-(ii) Number of copies. - Only the original of each appeal or motion need be filed with the Board.
+- (ii) Number of copies.
+Only the original of each appeal or motion need be filed with the Board.
 Similarly, only one set of supporting documents need be filed with the Board.
 Multiple copies of any appeal, motion, or supporting document should not be filed, unless otherwise instructed.
 Where there is a consolidated proceeding, only one copy need be filed for the entire group.
-See Chapters 4.6(e) (Consolidated briefs), 4.10(a) (Consolidated appeals).

-(iii) Number of pages. - Briefs and other submissions should always be paginated.
-There are no limits or expectations on the number of pages in an appeal or motion filing.
-However, parties are encouraged to limit the body of their briefs or motions to 25 pages, provided that such length can adequately dispose of the issues in the case.

-(iv) Paper size and quality. - All documents should be submitted on standard 8 $\frac{1}{2}$ " x 11" paper, in order to fit into the record of proceedings.
+See Chapters 4.6(e) (Consolidated briefs), 4.10(a) (Consolidated appeals). - (iii) Number of pages.
+Briefs and other submissions should always be paginated.
+Parties must limit the body of their briefs or motions to 25 pages.
+If a party believes it cannot adequately dispose of the issues in the case within the page limit, the party may make a motion with the Board to increase the page limit. - (iv) Paper size and quality.
+All documents should be submitted on standard 8 1⁄2" x 11" paper, in order to fit into the record of proceedings.
 See 8 C.F.R. § 1003.32(b).
-Use of legal size paper (8 $\frac{1}{2}$ " x 14") is discouraged, as is paper of other sizes.
+Use of legal size paper (81⁄2" x 14") is discouraged, as is paper of other sizes.
 See subsection (x), below.